 How good is voice AI, really?

 He sees voice-over work as a craft built on experience.
-What strikes me is how much focus in the industry is on what AI can’t do.
-A skilled voice-over can get a 30-minute script right faster than a producer can with AI.
-But the reality is, some lower-tier voice-overs don’t even match AI quality.
+“What strikes me,” he says, “is that in the voice-over world, the focus is often on what AI can’t do.
+A truly good voice-over can get a 30-minute script right faster than a producer can manage with voice AI.
+But let’s be honest — some voice-overs at the lower end of the market don’t even reach the quality level of AI.”

 AI as opportunity, not threat